metrorailings/OwlBlog/content/posts/week-3-insights.md

 Panthers passing offense is predicated on easy throws for Teddy.
 I want to see some more deep throws here.
 Bridgewater is capable of being more than a game manager!

 Chargers aren't showing much juice on offense...

+Herbert's accuracy is suspect.
+Consistency may not be his thing...

+Bad series of plays called in the red zone led to the Chargers depressingly settling for a field goal.